10:05-10:35

 Akihiro Hasegawa

-Bit-isle Inc.
+Bit-isle Inc. [Bio] |

 Jack Lai (Taiwan)

-Jack is advocate of open source in Taiwan since 2000.
+InWinSTACK [Bio] Jack is advocate of open source in Taiwan since 2000.
 He has been in the IT industry for the last 10 years, during which time he worked on Server OEM/ODM manufacturer, Software IT Company, and now Cloud computing company ? inwinStack as Project manager.
 He has extensive experience of various flavors of Linux distribution.
 He introduce OpenStack to enterprise as OpenStack evangelist 3 years ago.
 He also hosts OpenStack Taiwan User Group.
-He can be found on twitter as @macjacktw
+He can be found on twitter as @macjacktw |

 Jaesuk Ahn (Korea)

-Jaesuk Ahn got a Ph.D. degree at the University of Texas at Austin. has been involved at OpenStack since 2010.
+cloud4U [Bio] Jaesuk Ahn got a Ph.D. degree at the University of Texas at Austin. has been involved at OpenStack since 2010.
 At Korea Telecom, he first led a research effort to follow-up various cloud open source software projects including OpenStack.
 Then, he worked as a project lead to develop kt.FN"s next generation cloud platform based on openstack.
 Currently, he has just joined a small start-up called “cloud4u” to develop services related to OpenStack cloud.
-He established OpenStack Korea User Group in early 2011, and has been a very active OpenStack community leader in Korea.
+He established OpenStack Korea User Group in early 2011, and has been a very active OpenStack community leader in Korea. |

 Kavit Munshi (India)

+Aptira [Bio] Kavit is the CTO of Aptira and heads Aptira's Indian operations and with 15 years of experience in designing and deploying Enterprise and Telco solutions.
+Kavit is also the founder of the Indian OpenStack User Group and the OpenStack Ambassador for India.
 He has been a key member of teams that have successfully delivered cutting edge solutions to various Australian Telcos and corporations.
 He has also been the driving force behind several start-ups, helping them develop and innovate novel solutions and products.
 Kavit specialises in virtualisation and the cloud.
+Kavit has also been the driving force behind the Indian OpenStack community and Aptira's involvement with OpenStack.
+Kavit has helped organise OpenStack events in India and loves to work with professionals and students to drive their involvement with OpenStack. |

 [Abstract]